Visitor Assistant

-While considering what features would be useful, I kept coming back to our building maps.
-One challenge frequently reported by hosts was getting visitors to the right lobby, as searching for MITRE in Google Maps wouldn't direct them to the correct building.
-In addition, I had to consider how to deliver this information.
-Though we kept calling it an "app", I questioned whether one-time visitors would want to install something.
-We considered an 'app clip' that wouldn't need installation, but these required either scanning a QR code (likely too late for directions) or tapping a link in a text message, which could be burdensome for the MITRE hosts sending the information.
+We also had to consider how to deliver this information.
+Though we kept calling it an 'app', I questioned whether one-time visitors would want to install something.
+We investigated app clips that wouldn't need installation, but these required either scanning a QR code (too late for directions) or tapping a link in a text message, which could be burdensome for some MITRE hosts sending the information.

 The form is very quick to fill out.
 The user is the primary POC by default and just needs to check off the contact info they wish to share.
 The main thing they need to select is which campus and lobby to direct their visitors to.
-Indicating that the meeting is classified will include all the IDs and phone numbers the visitor needs to submit their information in advance.
+Indicating that the meeting is classified will include all the IDs and phone numbers the visitor needs to submit that information in advance.

-The generated page gives visitors everything they need: Google Maps links for drop off points and parking, plus our own maps showing how to get from the garage or nearby transit stop to the right lobby.
+The generated page gives visitors everything they need: Google Maps links for drop off points and parking, plus our own maps showing how to get from the garage or transit stop to the right lobby.
 The page also includes additional helpful information automatically, such as what to bring (which was much more complicated during the pandemic) and how to connect to guest wi-fi once they arrive.

 After we implemented an initial prototype, I worked with the visitor office and events teams to further refine the content and fields, adding more detail to the classified meeting instructions and including a mailing list POC option, making the tool more versatile for different meeting types.